jefferyto/gedit-tab-group-salute/README.md

 <https://github.com/jefferyto/gedit-tab-group-salute>
 0.2.3-dev

-All bug reports, feature requests and miscellaneous comments are welcome at the [project issue tracker][].
+All bug reports, feature requests, and miscellaneous comments are welcome at the [project issue tracker].

+Be sure to watch the project on GitHub to receive notifications for new releases.

 [project issue tracker]: https://github.com/jefferyto/gedit-tab-group-salute/issues